nguyenhoangan-monkey/cptpp-calculator/README.md

 ----

 **This calculator is for intuition/informational/education purposes, not for actual legal work.
-Please read the BSD 3-Clause License before usage because it contains important legal information.**
+Please read the GPL-3.0 license before usage because it contains important legal information.**

 The calculator uses the [official CPTPP text](https://www.mfat.govt.nz/en/trade/free-trade-agreements/free-trade-agreements-in-force/cptpp/comprehensive-and-progressive-agreement-for-trans-pacific-partnership-text-and-resources).